0xflair/contracts-examples/react/erc721-custom-tiered-sales/README.md

-# Example: Custom Sales Page using React
+# Example: ERC721 Custom Sales Page using React

-This example React app renders a minting widget for an NFT collection deployed via [Flair's dashboard](https://app.flair.dev).
+This example React app renders a minting widget for an ERC721 (A) NFT collection deployed via [Flair's dashboard](https://app.flair.dev).

 ##### Dependencies